Agnello al Calderotto

 Difficulty: Easy but long cooking time

-This greenery-laden dish is from the Taranto region of southern Italy in the province of Apulia.
-A calderotto is an earthenware cauldron or marmite used for cooking stews.
+There are many varieties of chicory and several are very popular in Apulia.
+Belgian endive, escarole, and radicchio all belong to this family.
+This greenery-laden dish is from the province of Taranto in southern Italy in the region of Apulia.
+A calderotto is an earthenware cauldron used for cooking stews.
 The amount of chicory called for in the recipe seems excessive, but it’s not.
 The finished dish is very tender: flavorful lamb surrounded by the almost melted taste of chicory, which loses a lot of its bitterness in the cooking.
 If you can’t find chicory, substitute escarole.

 Preparation Time: 2:30 hours